guinacio/suburban-schemers/README.md

 1. It constructs a prompt asking for a "short, hilarious, absurd, and petty criminal scheme" based on the user's inputs.
 2. It sets the tone to be "desperate but harmless, 1970s suburban style".
 3. The response is displayed in a retro-styled card on the UI.

-## 🤝 Contributing

-Got a better scheme?
-Found a bug in the getaway car?
-Contributions are welcome!
-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingScheme`).
-3. Commit your changes (`git commit -m 'Add some AmazingScheme'`).
-4. Push to the branch (`git push origin feature/AmazingScheme`).
-5. Open a Pull Request.

 ## 📄 License